 “An once of prevention is worth a pound of cure” applies rather keenly to scour.
 Scour tends to be surprisingly simple to prevent in most cases, yet, if left unchecked, can cause all manner of expensive damage.
 Scour aprons are a highly simple and effective means of preventing scour.
 The scour apron (alternatively called the “collar” or, at least when applied to piers, “pontoon”) is a very simple barrier that surrounds and extends out a short way from a pier or abutment.
 These aprons are usually made of concrete, which is poured into a form set up around the pier and abutments of a bridge to form a complete, solid barrier around the lower parts of the bridge.
 Stone scour aprons are not unheard of.
 The point of these aprons is to prevent water from directly eroding the bridge foundations.

-To be sure, the aprons can be undermined, but this is much more difficult for water to do, as the scour aprons present a relatively low profile.
-Furthermore, the scour aprons would have to be undermined a long way or fail completely before the bridge they are protecting would become threatened.
+To be sure, the aprons can be undermined, but this is much more difficult for water to do, as the scour aprons should present a relatively low profile.
+Not only that, but the scour aprons would have to be undermined a long way or fail completely before the bridge they are protecting would become threatened.
+Furthermore, the scour aprons can be built such that their foundation is at a level lower than that of the bridge abutment or pier they are guarding, making the protection all the more effective.
 Scour aprons, with their simplicity and effectiveness, are a highly successful way of protecting historic bridges.
 Much simpler and much less expensive than underpinning and more localized than streambed paving, scour aprons apply scour protection where it is needed the most.

 Interestingly, in the southern Kansas area, almost all the stone arch bridges and many old concrete bridges feature scour aprons, which still successfully perform their job.
 As a testimony to the long-term effectiveness of concrete scour aprons, the double-arch Andes Bridge in Cowley County, Kansas, features a large scour apron around the pier which, according the National Register of Historic Places nomination form for this bridge, was put there in the 1920s, and is still doing its job.